core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 # Introduction

-This memo defines application/multipart-core, an application-independent media-type that can be used to combine representations of zero or more different media types, each along with a CoAP Content-Format identifier, into a single representation, with minimal framing overhead.
+This memo defines application/multipart-core, an application-independent media type that can be used to combine representations of zero or more different media types, each along with a CoAP Content-Format identifier, into a single representation, with minimal framing overhead.
 This combined representation may then be carried in a single message,